SainsburyWellcomeCentre/aeon_blog/style_and_doc_guidelines.md

 * Block comments read as a narrative.
 * Complex conditional expressions are avoided; they are replaced with logical variables.
 * Imports are organized just below a file's header, in three sections: 1) packages belonging to the standard library, 2) popular packages, 3) personal packages.
+* In function calls, parameters shuold be specified.
+* Underscores should be used for "private" functions